sonofmagic/tailwindcss-mangle/packages/tailwindcss-patch/README.md

 # tailwindcss-patch

-get tailwindcss context at runtime ! extract all class to json file!
+get tailwindcss context at runtime ! extract all classes into file!

 - [tailwindcss-patch](#tailwindcss-patch)
   - [Setup](#setup)